uds-se/FormatFuzzer/README.md

 From a binary template for PNG, for instance, `FormatFuzzer` produces a PNG generator - also known as *PNG fuzzer*.

 The binary templates used by FormatFuzzer come from the [010 editor](https://www.sweetscape.com/010editor/).
-There are more than [170 binary templates](https://www.sweetscape.com/010editor/templates.html), which either can be used directly for `FormatFuzzer` or adapted with little effort.
+There are more than [170 binary templates](https://www.sweetscape.com/010editor/templates.html), which either can be used directly for `FormatFuzzer` or adapted for its use.
 Generators produced by `FormatFuzzer` are highly efficient, producing thousands of files with test inputs per second.

+This project is in its very early stage - contributors (notably for adapting and writing `.bt' files) are welcome!

 ## Installing